DIAGNijmegen/auc23-baseline/README.md

 - For most datasets, 30G of RAM should be enough.
 - `$TASKID` is the integer identifier associated with your Task name Task`$TASKID`_MYTASK.
 You can pass several task IDs at once.
 - See `uc_plan_and_preprocess.py` for argument options and descriptions.
+- Don't use too many CPUs ($NUMCPUS), or you will run out or RAM.
+It's recommended to use 4 CPUs.

 <a id="training"></a>
 ### Training